KeremTurgutlu/LinearAlgebra/README.md

 **4) PageRank:** Exploring how PageRank algorithm gives one unique solution with posiive column stochastic matrices.

-**5) ConditionNumer** To understand how well our approximations for Ax = b, under terms of ill-conditioned and well-conditioned matrices.
+**5) ConditionNumer:** To understand how well our approximations for Ax = b, under terms of ill-conditioned and well-conditioned matrices.